-I have a great enthusiasm for working with talented young musicians.
+I have a great enthusiasm for working with talented musicians.
 I taught undergraduate and MA level students at York University for many years and have given masterclasses throughout the UK and in Switzerland and the USA.

 My primary teaching aim is to enable budding musicians to develop a skill set which allows them to form strong musical personalities of their own.
 My training has naturally informed the way that I teach and my two main teachers had very different styles.

 Denis Matthews’ teaching was revelatory, with significant focus on music outside the piano repertoire.
 He helped me to understand that in order to be a fine pianist, one needed an appreciation and understanding of a whole variety of music from string quartets to opera.
 A deep stylistic awareness was at the heart of his teaching, particularly in baroque and classical repertoire, and we spent time working on immaculate phrasing (often facilitated by thinking in terms of vocal lines) achieving a vast range of different textures (frequently imitating orchestral instruments) and clarity of pedalling.
 Much of his teaching included fascinating cross referencing.

 Arrau pupil, Edith Fischer, brought different qualities: a real attention to beauty of sound and how to build chords from the bass; how to achieve a fine legato, paying special attention to the transfer of sound and weight from one note to another, and many other technical ‘tricks’ that have proved invaluable in my playing career.
 Much of my own teaching centres around these important points.